LaravelDaily/laravel-tips/db-models-and-eloquent.md

 In case you are going to use the same accessors and mutators in many models , You can use custom casts instead.

 Just create a `class` that implements `CastsAttributes` interface.
-The class should have two methods, the first is `get` to specify how models should be retrieved from the database and the second is `set` to specify how the the value will be stored in the database.
+The class should have two methods, the first is `get` to specify how models should be retrieved from the database and the second is `set` to specify how the value will be stored in the database.

 ```php
 <?php